,

 Please visit our Parent's Online Safety page for up-to-date information.

 Our online safety lessons incorporate resources from a range of key providers, including CEOP.
 It is important to keep reviewing practice in response to the way technology changes.
-We regularly seek advice from the Local Authority and use key websites to keep us updated.
+We use key websites to keep us updated.

 ThinkUKnowpi